MicrosoftDocs/power-platform/power-platform/admin/managed-environment-solution-checker.md

 :::image type="content" source="media/managed-environment-solution-checker-rule-exclusions-list.png" alt-text="Screenshot of the solution checker enforcement rule exclusion options.":::

-## Use PowerShell to enable solution checker enforcement
+## Use PowerShell to turn on solution checker enforcement

-You can use PowerShell to enable solution checker enforcement.
-These functions are defined in the [PowerApps-Samples repo](https://github.com/microsoft/PowerApps-Samples/blob/master/powershell/admin-center/Microsoft.PowerApps.Administration.PowerShell.Samples.psm1) which would need to be imported before invoking.
+You can use PowerShell to turn on solution checker enforcement.
+These functions are defined in the [PowerApps-Samples repo](https://github.com/microsoft/PowerApps-Samples/blob/master/powershell/admin-center/Microsoft.PowerApps.Administration.PowerShell.Samples.psm1), which must be imported before invoking.

 ### Enable solution checker enforcement in block mode